-Lium B, Zerihun A, Tarpai A, Hopp P. The surveillance and control programme for specific virus infections in swine herds in Norway 2011.
+Lium B, Zerihun A, Er Chiek.
+The surveillance and control programme for specific viral infections in swine herds in Norway 2012.
 Surveillance and control programmes for terrestrial and aquatic animals in Norway.
-Annual report 2011.
-Oslo: Norwegian Veterinary Institute 2012.
+Annual report 2012.
+Oslo: Norwegian Veterinary Institute 2013.

-© Norwegian Veterinary Institute 2012
+© Norwegian Veterinary Institute 2013

-The surveillance and control programme for specific virus infections in swine herds in Norway 2011
+The surveillance and control programme for specific viral infections in swine herds in Norway 2012

-Bjørn Lium, Adam Zerihun, Attila Tarpai, Petter Hopp
+Bjørn Lium, Adam M. Zerihun, Chiek Er

-The surveillance and control programme for specific virus infections in swine herds in 2011 continued to show that Norway is free from Aujeszky's disease, transmissible gastroenteritis, porcine respiratory corona virus and porcine respiratory and reproductive syndrome.
+The surveillance and control programme for specific viral infections in swine herds in 2012 continued to show Norway to be free from Aujeszky's disease, transmissible gastroenteritis, porcine respiratory corona virus and porcine respiratory and reproductive syndrome.
 Norway recorded its first outbreak of swine influenza, influenza A (H1N1) pdm09 virus (H1N1pdm), in 2009.
-Although the surveillance in 2011 showed that swine in 48 % of the 730 herds tested had antibodies against H1N1pdm, the Norwegian swine population continued to be tested free from other strains of the influenza A virus.
+Although 49 % of the 764 herds sampled were seropositive against H1N1pdm during the surveillance in 2012, the Norwegian swine population was tested negative for other strains of the influenza A virus.